foundriesio/docs/source/reference-manual/security/secure-machines.rst

 Machines with secure aspects enabled by FoundriesFactory
 ========================================================

-LmP provides machines with secure aspects enabled by default when using FoundriesFactory.
+The Linux microPlatform™ (LmP) provides machines with secure aspects enabled by default when using FoundriesFactory.

 The purpose of these machines is to gather the needed configuration to enable